mhockelberg/integration-demo-env/README.md

 export sso_admin_passwd=password
 ```

-To provision all of the components with 3scale using AWS S3 for RWX storage:
+To provision all of the selected components with 3scale using AWS S3 for RWX storage:
 ```
 $ ansible-playbook -i inventories/inventory playbooks/install.yml \
     -e api_aws_region=$api_aws_region \